CheesecakeLabs/soroban-dapps/event-watcher/README.md

        cargo run

-This command will launch the service responsible for ingesting the pool events and updating the database located in the backend folder with the latest data.
-Keep it running.
+This command will launch the event service and keep it running.

 Run Frontend
 -----------
-Go to the `frontend` folder and set up the `.env` file:
+Go to the `frontend` folder and start the frontend:

-       cp src/config/.env.example src/config/.env

-Now, start the frontend:

        make start

-Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.
+The frontend is created in [http://localhost:5173](http://localhost:5173).

 Overview